You might think Japanese is a hard language to learn.

+You might think Japanese is a hard language to learn.

 Check out this Tofugu article to discover the 30 of the most common gestures in Japan!

 There is some behavior which can be startling to foreigners… despite being completely normal in Japan!

 The first few times I received an elbow in the neck on a Tokyo rush hour train was something of a shock!

-This Japan Talk article will help you become acquainted with the kind of normal behavior in Japan, which you might be surprised about at first!
+This Japan Talk article will help you become acquainted with the kind of normal behaviour in Japan, which you might be surprised about at first!

 Moshi moshi is one of the most common ways to say “hello” when answering the phone.

 But did you know it's not always the best way?

 Show your friends and colleagues you really know your stuff by reeling off these alternatives in exactly the right situation.
 Tofugu breaks it down for you in this helpful article.

 “Age-otori” – when you look worse after a haircut!